What is a Digital Object Identifier (DOI)? | Is it an Indicator of Quality?

 If you want further information about the history of the DOI system, the DOI web site has a section dedicated to this topic.

-How do you get a Document Object Identifier (DOI)?
+How do you get a DIgital Object Identifier (DOI)?

 To get a DOI (registrant identifier), you need to register with one of the recognized agencies.
 These are listed at https://www.doi.org/registration_agencies.html.
 You might also want to take a look at the DOI handbook which talks about DOI agencies.